 What kind of barriers do people generally face?

-In addition to experiencing homelessness, people who can be served by a Housing First program are facing a combination of barriers:
+In addition to experiencing homelessness, people who can be served by a Housing First program may be facing a combination of barriers:

 - Mental Health: ie. major depression, bipolar disorder, schizophrenia